uss-web-team/common/training/css/css1.md

 ### Fonts

 By default, you have only the browser's fonts to work with.
-Across you browsers, you can be certain of little more than a common `monospace`, `sans-serif`, and `serif` family font.
+Across browsers, you can be certain of little more than a common `monospace`, `sans-serif`, and `serif` family font (Times New Roman, Arial, Courier, etc.).
 Sometimes these fonts look really nice.
 Other times you want your text to stand out.

 Try importing a custom font.
 Google offers a font-hosting service you can [experiment with](http://www.google.com/fonts/).